 Did your child report sexual abuse?
 Or did you experience sexual abuse and are ready to act against your abuser?
 Dolman Law Group can investigate your case and bring the perpetrator to justice.
 We empathize with victims of these heinous crimes and know how much emotional damage they can cause as the child develops into an adult.

-When you hire our Jacksonville child sexual abuse lawyers, we’ll negotiate a settlement to cover the financial and emotional losses you’ve suffered.
+When you hire our Jacksonville injury lawyers, we'll negotiate a settlement to cover the financial and emotional losses you've suffered.
 Contact us today for a free case review and more information.